CloudTestDrive/EventLabs/AppDev/container/wercker.md

 ![alt text](images/38.mongodb.configuration.png)

-Find the *userxx-employee-nodejs* service and drag and drop to the grid area.
+Find the *userxx-empl-nodejs* service and drag and drop to the grid area.
 The service configuration page opens.
 Check in the **Links** option.
 Scroll down in the Builder area and click the **+Add** button next to the *Links*.

 ![alt text](images/39.nodejs.configuration.png)